Piano & Organ Instruction

 Ages 7-8 years

 This program offers children an opportunity to study piano in both group and private settings.
-The weekly piano class will be supervised by a piano professor from Westminster Choir College’s nationally renowned faculty.
+The weekly piano class will be taught by faculty with a Master of Music degree in piano pedagogy and performance from Westminster Choir College.
 It will include group involvement in creative listening, technique, and movement activities.
-The group instruction will be enhanced by weekly private lessons.
-Both the group and private lessons will be taught by graduate students in the Master of Music program in piano pedagogy and performance at Westminster Choir College.
+The group instruction will be enhanced by weekly private lessons taught by graduate students in the Master of Music program.
 Princeton location only.

 - Jazz Explorations